firefly-iii/docs/docs/installation/hosted.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Heroku uses what is called an "ephemeral file system" and it will not be able to store attachments.
 They will be deleted after some time.
 Don't use Firefly III on Heroku in combination with sensitive or rare file attachments.

+The free-tier database can hold a maximum of 10,000 rows, which is about one year's worth of transactions.

 Softaculous
 -----------